Prepare to package an app (Desktop Bridge)

-Your app uses the Dev11 VCLibs framework package.
-The VCLibs 11 libraries can be directly installed from the Windows Store if they are defined as a dependency in the Windows app package.
-To do this, make the following change to your app package manifest: Under the
+Your app uses a VCLibs framework package.
+The VCLibs libraries can be directly installed from the Microsoft Store if they are defined as a dependency in the Windows app package.
+For example, if your app uses Dev11 VCLibs packages, make the following change to your app package manifest: Under the

 <PackageDependency Name="Microsoft.VCLibs.110.00.UWPDesktop" MinVersion="11.0.24217.0" Publisher="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" />

-During installation from the Windows Store, the appropriate version (x86 or x64) of the VCLibs 11 framework will get installed prior to the installation of the app.
+During installation from the Microsoft Store, the appropriate version (x86 or x64) of the VCLibs framework will get installed prior to the installation of the app.

 The dependencies will not get installed if the app is installed by sideloading.
-To install the dependencies manually on your machine, you must download and install the VC 11.0 framework packages for Desktop Bridge.
-For more information on these scenarios, see Using Visual C++ Runtime in Centennial project.
+To install the dependencies manually on your machine, you must download and install the appropriate VCLibs framework package for Desktop Bridge.
+For more information about these scenarios, see Using Visual C++ Runtime in a Centennial project.

 Your app contains a custom jump list.
 There are several issues and caveats to aware of when using jump lists.